j-fu/VoronoiFVM.jl/docs/src/notebooks.md

 The notebooks use an [updated and simplified](@ref api-update) version of the VoronoiFVM API.

-Plese note, that in the html version, interactive elements like sliders are disabled.
+Please note, that in the html version, interactive elements like sliders are disabled.
 Navigation via the table of contents does work, though.